hashicorp/terraform-website/content/source/docs/cloud/api/feature-sets.html.md

 ## List Feature Sets for Organization

-This endpoint lists the feature sets available to a particular organization.
+This endpoint lists the feature sets a particular organization is eligible to access.
 The results may differ from the previous global endpoint - for instance, if the organization has already had a free trial, the trial feature set will not appear in this list.

 `GET /organizations/:organization_name/feature-sets`